xiaoxinggui/Unreal-Kernel/readme.md

 # Unreal OS
-> Custom OS created by Jacob Lagares Pozo in unreal mode.
+> Unreal OS™ created by Jacob Lagares Pozo in unreal mode.

 #### Warning
 Lots of code are taken from https://github.com/Druaga1/DankOS/